Induan: Paleogeography

-During the Induan, all major landmasses had already amalgamated into the supercontinent Pangea, the northern portion referred to as Laurentia, and the southern portion Gondwana.
+During the Induan, all major landmasses had already amalgamated into the supercontinent Pangea, the northern portion referred to as Laurasia, and the southern portion Gondwana.
 At this point in time, Antarctica was near but not on the South Pole.
 Eastern Gondwana lay south of 60°S, and the western part north.

 A major rifting zone existed on Madagascar, which was wedged in between the African and the Indian Plate, gradually pushing them apart.
 This action would eventually expand the newly forming Neo-Tethys Ocean at the expense of the Paleo-Tethys Ocean.
 Behind the burgeoning Neo-Tethys lay a major rift pushing India away from western Australia, which promulgated volcanoes across the area.
 During the Permian extinction, this volcanic activity created the Panjal Traps.
 In eastern Australia, the Hunter-Bowen orogeny and related magmatic activity was shutting down.
 The fold belts from this event, as well as the first phase of those at Cape Fold Belt in what is now the South African coast, were being degraded by the Gondwanide orogeny.